My office, with a MacBook and a monitor on the table, and a small microphone.

 Writing is done using iA Writer, a Markdown writing tool.

 Website is bespoke PHP code, coded by me.
 I code using Visual Studio Code.
-New content is mainly added in an SQL editor: I’ve not bothered to build a back end for everything: some bits have a rudimentary input form, though.
+Some new content is added in an SQL editor, though after eight years, I’ve built input forms for most things.

 Newsletter software is Sendy, which is hosted on our server.
 I use Amazon SES to send mail.